-A) Winning students will receive a check on the night of the contest.
-Winner and participation certificates will be presented at the contest.
+A) Winning students will receive a check via mail approximately 7-10 days after the contest.
+Winner and participation will receive certificates via mailed approximately 7-10 days after the contest.
 Winners’ trophies will be given after engraving approximately 30 days after the contest.

 Q) How many students will proceed to the next level of competition?

 A) The First Place student from the local NMA Speech Contest will advance to the National contest.